HSNL-TAs/2016-ITCN-simple-time/readme.md

 # execute
 $ ./client
 ```
+## Requirement
+**Please modify this project to an Echo Server**
+- Client: User can send message to server.
+- Server:	Server will	echo message back to connected client.

 ## Deadline
 You can demonstrate this lab at TA time (15:30 ~ 17:20 on Wed.) <br>